 Dan Davies was elected MLA for Peace River North in 2017, and again in 2020.
-He is currently the Shadow Minister for Social Development and Poverty Reduction.
+He is currently the Shadow Minister for Rural and Social Development, and Poverty Reduction.

 Prior to his election to the Legislature, Davies served as a Fort St. John city councillor for 12 years.
 He was also a full-time teacher with School District 60, a reservist in the Canadian Armed Forces Cadet Instructors Cadre and regularly worked in the construction industry in the summer.
 A truck driver, Davies also has many years working in the oil and gas sector.